bdo/gitpair/README.md

 When pair programming or mob programming on git projects, there is a convention that allows us to document our co-authors in the commit message.
 However, adding the co-authorship information on every single commit is painful.

-Gitpair allows you to setup your team members and commit as normal.
+Configure gitpair to know your team members, say who you're pairing with and commit as normal.
 It then amends your commit to add your co-authors.

-Each author will randomly be credited either as the main author or one of the co-authors, so that we can each be credited in our github contributions view!
+Each co-author will be added to the commit message, so that they are also credited in the github contributions view!

 ### Before gitpair :sob: